 - Quick winter melon stir fry with black beans

 What's Winter Melon

 Winter melon, scientifically named Benincasa Hispida, is a melon that resembles a hybrid between a watermelon and a cucumber.
 It is a cucurbit family member, including melons, cucumbers, zucchini, squash, and pumpkins.
 This type of melon is easy to transport and store once harvested.
 Some people know winter melon as ash gourd, a mild-flavored melon often used as a vegetable in Asian cuisines, particularly Chinese and Indian cuisine.
+So sometimes it is also known as Chinese melon.
 It is often used in soups, stir-frying, braised dishes, and even in drinks.